apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_upstream.md

 #
 -->

-ApisixUpstream is the decorator of Kubernetes Service.
-It's designed to have same name with its target Kubernetes Service, it makes the Kubernetes Service richer by adding load balancing, health check, retry, timeout parameters and etc.
+`ApisixUpstream` is a Kubernetes CRD object that abstracts out a Kubernetes service and makes it richer by adding load balancing, health check, retry, and timeouts.
+It is designed to have the same name as the Kubernetes service.

-Resort to `ApisixUpstream` and the Kubernetes Service, apisix ingress controller will generates the APISIX Upstream(s).
-To learn more, please check the [Apache APISIX architecture-design docs](https://github.com/apache/apisix/blob/master/docs/en/latest/terminology/upstream.md).

-### Configuring Load Balancer

-A proper load balancing algorithm is required to scatter requests reasonably for a Kubernetes Service.
+See [reference](https://apisix.apache.org/docs/ingress-controller/references/apisix_upstream/) for the full API documentation.

+## Load balancing

+The example below shows how you can configure load balacing in `ApisixUpstream` object using [ewma](https://linkerd.io/2016/03/16/beyond-round-robin-load-balancing-for-latency/):

 ```yaml
 apiVersion: apisix.apache.org/v2